Kaisky/Udacity_Pixel_Art_Project/README.md

-# Welcome to Front End Study Exersices
+# Welcome to FrontEnd study cases and exercises

-This project has a goal to have all the study projects and exercises the I have completed throughout my path to become a Front End Developer
+This project has a goal to contain all the study projects and exercises the I complete throughout my path to become a FrontEnd Developer

-The project contains  and will be continuously updated with study cases and exercises from different coursres that I'm going trrough during my transition from Business Analyst to a Front End Developer.
+The project contains and will be continuously updated with study cases and exercises from different courses that I'm going through during my transition from Business Analyst to a Front End Developer.
-The study cases and exercises are sorted by the source they are relating to:
+The study cases and exercises are sorted by the source they are related to:

   - Courses
   - Books
-  - Hackatons
+  - Hackathons
-  - Dev Challanges
+  - Dev Challenges

 ## Courses